Peter Schmidt Sr.

 Everyone was born in Pennsylvania.
 The post office was Orwigsburg.

-3. Military from 12 Nov 1862 to 12 Aug 1863 in , , Pennsylvania, USA: Civil War, Company I, 167th Regiment, Pennsylvania Infantry (Drafted Militia).
+3. Military from 12 Nov 1862 to 12 Aug 1863 in , , PA: Civil War, Company I, 167th Regiment, Pennsylvania Infantry (Drafted Militia).
 Elias Smith, Private, age 29, enrolled 27 Oct 1862 Berks County, mustered in 12 Nov 1862 Reading PA, mustered out with company at Reading 12 Aug 1863.
 16 17 This regiment was exclusively from Berks county, and was organized with the following field officers:

 Charles A. Knoderer, Colonel